-25 min Part A Group Work
+25 min Part A Reflection on Your HRE Work

 The facilitator divides participants into small groups by target audience of your training.

 In your small group, reflect on what changes you envisage at the level of the individual, the organization and society as a result of your HRE work.
 Refer to the responses you provided in your PTA: Part III - Describing the Overall Human Rights Situation in Your Country or Community to help you getting started.